- Can the interest rate on my loan contract be changed?

 You may be able to change your interest rate if your contract is set up that way.
-The best way to find this out is to talk to a professional to see if the change is valid.
+Terms vary by provider so to find out if this is possible, talk to a professional to see if the change is allowed.
+Although this may be an option, if you are looking to lower your interest rate or monthly payment, refinancing your loan might be your best option.

-Credit bureaus provide lenders with copies of your credit report.
-This is what most lenders base the decision on whether they are going to grant you credit or not.
+Credit bureaus do not approve you for a loan, but they do provide lenders with copies of your credit report.
+This is what most lenders use to base their decision on for whether they are going to grant you credit or not.
 Credit bureaus do not make the decision for the lenders.
 It is up to that lender to decide what the acceptable criteria is for them.

 A lien holder is the institution (usually a bank) that has the right to take and hold or sell the property of a debtor as security or payment for a debt borrowed from them.